Key takeaways

 Does Medicaid cover tirzepatide?

 Unlike Medicare, which has national standards for what is and isn’t covered, Medicaid coverage varies by state.
 Contact your state Medicaid agency or review your plan’s drug formulary to determine if tirzepatide is covered.
 Medicaid eligibility is contingent upon income requirements set by individual states.
+Like Medicare, you may be able to get tirzepatide covered under Medicaid if you are using it to treat type 2 diabetes or another health condition.

 How to get tirzepatide

-Since tirzepatide is a prescription drug, it requires a prescription from a healthcare provider.
+Since tirzepatide is a prescription drug, it requires a prescription from a licensed healthcare provider.
 If you believe tirzepatide may be a good fit, schedule an appointment with a healthcare provider who can assess your symptoms and determine the best treatment plan.

 A personalized treatment plan